ballerina-platform/ballerina-lang/docs/specification/typesandvar.md

 ### Type: `exception`

 The `exception` type, like `message`, is an opaque type used to hold an exception.
-A collection of library functions can use to set and get properties of exceptions, including stack traces.
-Note that unlike other languages, Ballerina does not allow developers to define subtypes of the exception type and custom exceptions must be thrown by using customer type strings.
-As such exception type strings starting with "Ballerina:" are reserved for system use only.

-Library functions for accessing information from this type are in the package `ballerina.lang.exceptions`.

-> NOTE: There will be more capabilities brought to exceptions in future.
+See [Exception Handling](exceptions.md) for more information on exception handling and the `exception` type.

 ### Type: `map`